OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/specifying_partials.rst

 .. embed-code::
     openmdao.jacobians.tests.test_jacobian_features.SimpleCompGlob.setup

 3. Using the :code:`val` argument to set a constant partial derivative.
-Note that this is indtended for cases when the derivative value is constant, and hence the derivatives do not ever need to be re computed in :code:`compute_partials`.
+Note that this is intended for cases when the derivative value is constant, and hence the derivatives do not ever need to be recomputed in :code:`compute_partials`.
 Here are several examples of how you can specify derivative values for different shaped partial derivative sub-Jacobians.

 * Scalar [see :math:`\displaystyle\frac{\partial f}{\partial x}`]